 Whole milk ( comes half way up on the chicken, before cooking.)

-1 cap full of Kitchen Bouquet (optional) to darken
+1 cap full of Kitchen Bouquet, (optional), to darken the appearance

 Serve over plain steamed rice with fresh green peas.